theosanct0s/haxball-bot/🏷️ README.md

 If you are interested in using this bot, you need to know a few things!

-- The room with the BOT can be created from the following integration [Headless Host](https://github.com/haxball/haxball-issues/wiki/Headless-Host), just open a normal browser page at this link [Headless Host Site](https://html5.haxball.com/headless) and put the BOT code in the console of that page.
+- The room with the bot can be created from the following integration [Headless Host](https://github.com/haxball/haxball-issues/wiki/Headless-Host), just open a normal browser page at this link [Headless Host Site](https://html5.haxball.com/headless) and put the bot code in the console of that page.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/colored.png)](#table-of-contents)